Award winning cottages

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Turn off the Hindhead to Farnham road, drive down a woodland track and into an oasis of tranquillity.
 Frensham Common Cottage is a long low cottage built in the early 1900s, sitting in a large rambling garden and backing onto Frensham Common.
-The Devil's Punch Bowl and the now peaceful Hindhead Commons, following the closure of the old A3, both within the Surrey Hills Area of Outstanding Natural Beauty are within a five miles radius.
+The Devil's Punch Bowl and the now peaceful (following the closure of the old A3) Hindhead Commons- both within the Surrey Hills Area of Outstanding Natural Beauty- are within a five mile radius.
 This comfortable cottage makes an ideal base from which to explore the area on foot, setting off through your gate onto the Common or, since there are main line stations within a few minutes' drive, visitors can be in central London in under an hour.

 The cottage's layout